Haimanotbb/Pickup-Sports-Web-App/README.md

 3. cd pickup_sports
 4. Run python manage.py runserver

-### NOTE:
+### IMPORTANT:
-If step 2 is not working please call us at 470-923-1554 to get new ip address.
-After receiving ip address navigate to settings.py in the pickup_sports folder and change the hostname address in the "Databases" object.
+__If step 4 is not working please text us at 470-923-1554 to get new ip address.__ We are running the database server on a team-mates computer, whose ip address occasionally changes.
+We will provide you with the updated IP address.
+Then, from the project root directory, navigate to pickup_sports/settings.py and change the hostname address in the "Databases" object:

+'HOST': 'ADD NEW IP ADDRESS HERE'

 ### Step 2: Set Up and Run Frontend
+(from project root dir:)
 1. cd frontend_pickup_sports
 2. npm install
 3. npm start